sam-caldwell/bibliography/README.md

 ![Bibliography CLI Logo](docs/logo.png)

 Bibliography is a small, Git‑backed CLI for building an annotated bibliography.
-Each citation is a single YAML file stored under `data/citations/` and validated against a compact APA7‑inspired schema.
+Citations are stored in a single consolidated BibTeX library (`data/library.bib`) validated against a compact APA7‑inspired schema at the CLI boundary, so you can use the collection directly with LaTeX and other reference managers.
 The tool fetches public metadata when available (doi.org for articles; OpenLibrary→Google→Crossref→WorldCat→BNB→openBD→LoC→OpenAI for books by ISBN), supports interactive entry for everything else, and keeps lightweight JSON indexes for discovery.